julienw/dollardom/README.md

 animations with CSS transitions.
 For your more complex needs you can also have a look to SVG.

-If you want try the new jQuery-like simpler chaining API, you must include `chain.js` as well.
+If you want try the new jQuery-like simpler chaining API, you can use `dollardom-chain.min.js` or `dollardom-chain-animate.min.js` instead.
 Since it is newer than the normal API, it could have some bugs.
 Please consider this syntax beta-quality.

+A debug version is also available: `dollardom-full.debug.js`.
+Using this version during development makes you certain you use dollardom correctly, because otherwise you'll get exceptions.
+Please note that this version is not yet finished and some
+$dom functions are not checked yet.

 ### Why ?
 I used $dom in a project and wanted to fix one bug.
 Moreover Keith Clark